andrewn/named-websocket-proxy/README.md

 The application currently launches no windows, but the terminal that you start from will output logging information.

+To quit the app, press `Ctl+C`.

 Load [ui/vis.html](ui/vis.html) from a local webserver to see the proxy in action.
 Circles will appear as new pages join the channel `mediascape.test`.
 Selecting a circle sends a message to that page.
 The target of the message should animate to show it has received the message.

 Development
 ---